ucdavisdatalab/workshop_nlp_with_python/chapters/03_classification-and-feature-engineering.md

 smaller portion of it to **test** the model.
 The workflow goes like this.
 First, we train the model, then we give it our test data, which it hasn't yet seen.
-We, on the other hand, have seen this data, and we know which labels the model _should_ assign when it makes its predictions.
+We, on the other hand, have seen this data, and we know which labels the model should assign when it makes its predictions.
 By measuring those predictions against labels that we know to be correct, we're thus able to appraise a model's performance.

 `scikit-learn` has functionality to split our data into training and test sets with `train_test_split()`.
 This will output training data/labels and test data/labels.
 We'll also specify what percentage of the corpus we devote to training and what percentage we devote to testing.
-For this task, we'll use an 70/30 split.
+For this task, we use a 70/30 split.

 ```{admonition} Be sure to shuffle the data!